-Computer Laboratories: The Counseling Psychology PsyD program has a dedicated computer lab for its students in room 131, which must be entered by using the keypad outside the door.
+Computer Laboratories: General computer labs are located on the Newtown campus in Rooms 131, 132, and 133.
+The Counseling Psychology PsyD program has a dedicated computer lab for its students in room 131, which must be entered by using the keypad outside the door.
 This lab is for PsyD students only and has a variety of software and hardware needed for coursework in the program and independent student self-study.

-Counseling Center: The Counseling Center is located on main campus, in the Campus Center, Delany Hall, and provides confidential counseling and referral services.
+Counseling Center: The Counseling Center is located on main campus, in the Campus Center, Rooms 202 & 204 and provides confidential counseling and referral services.
 Counseling Center Services include individual, couples, and small group counseling, relaxation training and stress management, alcohol and other drug assessments, crisis intervention, support groups, educational programs on a variety of mental health and wellness issues, and referrals to local treatment providers and support services.
 The Center is open Monday through Friday, from 9:00am to 4:00pm.
 Students may make appointments by email at counselingcenter@holyfamily.edu, or by phone at 267-341-3222.
 All information shared with the Counseling Center staff is completely confidential and there is no out-of-pocket expense.
-The Counseling Center is available to respond to after-hours mental health crises or emergencies as appropriate and may be reached through Public Safety at 267-341-3333.
+The Counseling Center is available to respond to after-hours mental health crisis or emergencies as appropriate and may be reached through Public Safety at 267-341-3333.
 For more information: Counseling Center

 Financial Aid and Business Offices: All tuition and financial aid matters are handled by the Business and Financial Aid Offices on main campus, room 203 (2nd floor), Holy Family Hall.
 Financial Aid availability may be tied to a student's academic performance in the program and these instances are addressed by the Financial Aid Office alone.
 There are no financial aid or business services on the Newtown campus.
-For more information: Financial Aid

-Health Services: A nurse practitioner is available daily on main campus, in the University Health Services Office, Stevenson Lane Residence Hall, Office 113D, to provide first aid, health screenings, counseling, referrals, and health insurance information.
+For more information: Financial Aid Health Services: A nurse practitioner is available daily on main campus, in the University Health Services Office, Campus Center, Room G7, ground floor, to provide first aid, health screenings, counseling, referrals, and health insurance information.
 The University nurse practitioner may be contacted during the day at 267-341-3262.
 More information is available on the Wellness website, Health Services